vladimirvivien/iot-dev/esp8266-dht11-temp/README.md

 ```

 ## Deploy Grafana with Helm
+Next, use Helm again to deploy the Grafana application:
 ```shell
 $> helm install --name dht11-dashboard \
    --set adminUser=admin,adminPassword=admin \
 stable/grafana
 ```

-Make note of the DNS service name and port for Grafana (i.e. `volted-lizzard-grafana.default.svc.cluster.local`)

-### Validate (optional)
+### Log into Grafana portal
-Next, use `kubectl get pods` to get the name of the Grafana pod.
-Then, from a node on the cluster, use command `kubectl port-forward` to proxy traffic to a port on the pod as follows ( don't forget to set `POD_NAME` to your actual pod name):
+Next, use `kubectl get pods` to get the name of the Grafana pod deployed.
+Then, from a node (capable to be reached from outside the cluster) on the cluster, use command `kubectl port-forward` to proxy traffic to a port on the pod as follows ( don't forget to set `POD_NAME` to your actual pod name):

 ```shell
 $> export POD_NAME=`dht11-dashboard-grafana-79ddb8d7db-kqwh9`